IBM/maximo-labs/MkDocs/ocp_8.5/docs/dependency-bas.md

 # Objectives
-In this Exercise you will learn how to deploy Behavior Analytics Services (BAS) as a dependent component of MAS:
+This exercise will teach you how to set up Behavior Analytics Services (BAS), a dependent component of the Maximo Application Suite (MAS):

 <br>